Equipment & Facility Design for Risk Zones

 • Review equipment and facility design after audits or incidents

-Upgrade or redesign as processes evolve or risks change
+Upgrade or redesign as risks and processes change

 Why This Matters?

-• Protects RTE and sensitive products from cross-contamination
+• Protects ready-to-eat and sensitive products from contamination

 Support Tools Available